Matsusaka

 Matsusaka (松阪市, Matsusaka-shi) is a city located in Mie Prefecture, Japan.
-As of 1 August 2021, the city had an estimated population of 157,235 in 66,018 households and a population density of 250 persons per km².
+As of 1 August 2021, the city had an estimated population of 157,235 in 66,018 households and a population density of 250 people per km2.
 The total area of the city is 623.64 sqkm.
 The city is famous for Matsusaka beef.

 Geography

 Matsusaka is located in east-central Kii Peninsula, in central Mie Prefecture.
 It stretches the width of Mie Prefecture, and is bordered by Ise Bay on the Pacific Ocean to the east, and Nara Prefecture to the west.
 Parts of the city are within the limits of the Yoshino-Kumano National Park.